fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

         predicts values beyond \$500,000).

 3. These attributes have very different scales.
-We will discuss this later in this chapter, when we explore feature scaling.
+We will discuss this later in this lab, when we explore feature scaling.

 4. Finally, many[]{#idm45728492266952} histograms are *tail-heavy*:
     they extend much farther to the right of the median than to the